 State certification bodies and individual agencies may have additional criteria that must be met before a candidate can become a certified or licensed law enforcement officer.
 Please review that criterion with the state, agency, or department of interest.

 NAU is not a Minnesota POST Board Certified Professional Peace Officer Education Program.
 Without reciprocity, students in Minnesota are not eligible to sit for the licensing exam upon completion of an NAU Bachelor Science/Associate of Applied Science in Criminal Justice degree Programs.

 NAU also offers Criminal Justice at the bachelor’s degree level and as a concentration area for the Master of Management degree program.

 Gainful Employment Disclosures

 To read disclosure information about our graduation rates, the median debt of students who completed this program and other important information, select the type of student that best describes you.

 About Colorado Springs

 National American University’s Colorado Springs campus is conveniently located in the heart of Colorado Springs.
 The Colorado Springs campus has been training students in the southern Colorado area since 1974, and has long been considered one of NAU’s flagship campus locations.
-In addition to its strong business and information technology curriculum, the Colorado Springs campus offers excellent medical degree programs in medical assisting, medical administrative assistant, medical staff services, RN foundation courses, and healthcare management.
+In addition to its strong Colorado Springs criminal justice school curriculum, the Colorado Springs campus offers excellent medical degree programs in medical assisting, medical administrative assistant, medical staff services, RN foundation courses, and healthcare management.
 Located at 1915 Jamboree Drive, Suite 185, at the intersection of Chapel Hills Drive and Jamboree Drive, the Colorado Springs campus is easily accessible from Interstate 25 or Academy Boulevard, and is convenient to downtown as well as all suburban areas and military bases.